codeKenta/comrado/README.md

 ### Description

 MEAN-application as part of the final project for the course Web Development with Java Script in Mid Sweden University.
-The concept of the application is to match your friends from your friend list by applying a activity-filter.
+The concept of the application is to match your friends from your friend list by applying an activity-filter.

 ### Key Features